The Hostess with the Mostes': Cast

-Perle Mesta hosted and narrated the broadcast.
+Perle Mesta hosted and narrated the broadcast, which included performances by the following cast.

 Production

 Martin Manulis was the producer.
 Paul Nickell directed.
 The teleplay was written by Speed Lamkin and Hagar Wilde.
 Albert Heschong was the art director.

 Reception

 In The New York Times, Jack Gould called it "a bewildering bouillabaisse of cliche and corn" and proclaimed: "Unreservedly, it was the worstes'."

 Jack O'Brian of the International News Service called it "a long, friendly, slow, patient explanation of Perle Mesta, virtually a 90-minute commercial setting the record straight through Mrs. Mesta's rose-colored memory."